Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Proposed Framework:

-\end{COR} \CORref{blockwise-kl-variance} shows that, the softmax–KL proximal can be interpreted as a \textit{$p$-weighted variance} of parameter changes.
-Consequently, the proximal (i) penalizes \textit{reshuffling} of weight mass within each module more than uniform shifts, and (ii) protects coordinates with higher prior mass more strongly. \textbf{This yields module-wise, previous-state–aware stability} without killing plasticity: updates still move toward new optima where data provides strong support (as in \PRPref{blockwise-gep}), while staying close to the previous state otherwise.
+where $\mathrm{Var}_{p^{(g)}}(\Delta^{(g)})=\sum_{i\in g} p_i^{(g)}(\Delta_i^{(g)}-\mu^{(g)})^2$ and $\mu^{(g)}=\sum_{i\in g} p_i^{(g)}\Delta_i^{(g)}$. \end{COR} \CORref{blockwise-kl-variance} shows that the softmax--KL proximal can be interpreted as a \textit{$p$-weighted variance} of parameter changes.
+Consequently, it penalizes (1) \textit{reshuffling} (i.e., relative (centered) changes) within each module's LoRA factor, and (2) deviations more strongly for coordinates with higher prior mass. \textbf{This yields module-wise, previous-state–aware stability} without killing plasticity: updates still move toward new optima where data provides strong support (as in \PRPref{blockwise-gep}), while staying close to the previous state otherwise.